Lycol50/Lycol50/README.md

 - Live Production Tech (All operations)

 ## Experiences ⚡
-- President at IT/CS Organization of Informatics College Northgate
+- Business Owner and Web Developer at 3K FAST PRINTS
+- Founder and Microsoft 365 Administrator at TheDawnPH
 - Volunteer Video Integrator, Consultant, and All Around Live Prod Tech at Christ's Commission Fellowship - Alabang
+- Former President at TechSPARKS (An IT/CS Organization) of Informatics College Northgate
-- Founder and CEO of princepines (former Princepines Programming Group)
+- Former Founder and CEO of princepines (former Princepines Programming Group)
 - Former COO, Server Administrator, and Plugin Developer of PinakaMalupetnaServer
 - Former Plugin Developer at HoennPE Network
 - Former Owner and Plugin Developer at old-PMnS (both PocketMine and Nukkit)
 - Former President and Support for Bedrock Servers at Green-Bull Minecraft Hosting
-- Former Server Administrator at SerenitySMP, Esquires Server, Verdanturf SMP, and KADALARO (Freelance)
+- Former Game Server Administrator for Minecraft Bedrock at SerenitySMP, Esquires Server, Verdanturf SMP, and KADALARO (Freelance)

 ### Social Medias